Everybody Matters: Inclusion and Equity Statement

 - Additional funding has been provided during the COVID-19 pandemic to support Victorians who face additional risks and obstacles to engage with the service system, including LGBTIQA+ Victorians and Victorians from multicultural communities.

 - The Everybody Matters: Inclusion and Equity Statement was launched in April 2019, following significant community engagement.
 Applying an intersectional framework, Everybody Matters outlines a pathway towards a more inclusive family violence system by investing in systemic change and building our knowledge, capabilities and specialisation to achieve a system that is responsive to all Victorians to ensure that everyone who needs family violence support is able to access the right service and receive the help they need.

-- 26 family violence services including six Aboriginal services were funded to undertake Rainbow Tick accreditation aimed at assisting organisations to become safer and more inclusive of LGBTIQ communities.
-Eight of the original 20 funded services have attained accreditation to date.
+- 26 family violence services including six Aboriginal services were funded to undertake Rainbow Tick accreditation aimed at assisting organisations to become safer and more inclusive of LGBTIQA+ communities.

 - LGBTIQA+ Family Violence applicant and respondent practitioners have been funded at the Magistrates’ Court of Victoria to ensure an inclusive service where LGBTIQA+ people have the information, advice and support they require when they come into contact with the court due to family violence.